apollo

 Inform your doctor in advance if you have any liver or kidney problems, heart diseases, diabetes, G-6-PD (glucose-6 phosphate dehydrogenase) deficiency (a genetic enzyme deficiency), high blood pressure, serious stomach or gut problems, nervous system problems, psoriasis, porphyria (a blood disorder), history of heart attack (myocardial infarction), electrolyte imbalance, fits, and allergic reactions to medicines.

-Hydroxychloroquine may cause drug-induced retinopathy (disease related to the retina) when taken more than recommended.
+Hydroxychloroquine may cause drug-induced retinopathy (a disease related to the retina) when taken more than recommended.
 You may not be advised Hydroxychloroquine by your doctor if you have vision changes or damage to your retina.
 If the doctor has prescribed you this medicine knowing your medical history, you may be further advised to take ophthalmological examinations, including visual acuity, ophthalmoscopy, fundoscopy, and visual field tests.
 If there are any changes in these examinations, you may be asked to discontinue the treatment.

 Hydroxychloroquine may sometimes affect mental health and cause problems like irrational thoughts, anxiety, hallucinations, feeling confused or feeling depressed, including thoughts of self-harm or suicide.
 Hence, you should speak to your doctor before using Hydroxychloroquine.